Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Case Study

 Despite these strengths, our method also has limitations.
 For instance, in the ``misalignment of the chip during placement'' scenario, it mistakenly ranked ``camera misalignment'' as the top cause.
 This generally relates to misalignment, but no camera is involved in the target process step.
 This error likely stems from the limited representation of the target process flow which did not include the precise components involved.

-Overall, these results demonstrate that the proposed framework achieves more accurate and comprehensive fault cause identification than both RAG and RGCN baselines.
+Overall, these results demonstrate that OGPAL achieves more accurate and comprehensive fault cause identification than both RAG and RGCN baselines.
 By combining ontology-guided conceptualization with process-aware graph learning, it enables consistent and transferable fault cause identification across heterogeneous manufacturing lines, providing a solid foundation for LLM-driven diagnostic assistance in smart manufacturing.